RedHatInsights/mocks/README.md

 * `GET /_getRequests` -- returns a list of all API requests that have come into the `crcmocks` service
 * `POST /_clearRequests` -- clears the stored list of all API requests
 * `POST /_shutdown` -- shuts down the flask API
-* `GET /_manager/user` -- returns an HTML form you can use to create a new user.
-You can browse to this URL on a web browser.
 * `POST /_manager/addUser` -- allows you to create new test user with JSON
-* `GET /_manager/users` -- returns JSON listing all users created in the backend
+* `GET /_manager/users` -- returns JSON listing all users created in keycloak

 ### Management UI